wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 #### The MCM client

 Start the mcm client
-If you want to see help run `./mcm/bin/mcm --help`
-Our reference manual can be found [here](https://dev.mysql.com/doc/mysql-cluster-manager/1.4/en/mcm-cluster-commands.html).
+If you want to see help run `./mcm/bin/mcm --help`, our reference manual can be found [here](https://dev.mysql.com/doc/mysql-cluster-manager/1.4/en/mcm-cluster-commands.html).

 ```
 ./mcm/bin/mcm